gatsbyjs/gatsby/docs/blog/2018-12-17-turning-the-static-dynamic/index.md

 }).then(/* etc */)
 ```

-And then inside a lambda function, you can now access the `user` object:
+And then inside a Lambda function, you can now access the `user` object:

 ```js
 // more info: https://www.netlify.com/docs/functions/#identity-and-functions